TashinParvez/Wayout-The-Ultimate-Tour-Planner/README.md

 4. Run the application by executing the `Home.java` file located under Homepage package.

+5. Add all the external libraries (given under resources folder as Libraries) to the project structure.

 ## Usage

 When you first open WayOut, you will be prompted to login.
 If you don't have any account simply create an account and continue to the application.